SAP-archive/teched2020-INT167/exercises/ex0/README.md

-# Level 1 Heading
+# Exercise 0 - Get Your ID for the Exercise

-In this exercise, you will...
+In this exercise, you will get your own two-digit ID, which you will be using throughout the rest of the exercises

-## Level 2 Heading
+## Step 0.1 Get Your ID and Credential to Access Edge Services - Policy Service

 After completing these steps you will have....